Burbukje/CITS3200/README.md

 # CITS3200

 This script creates a copy of 'armadale_cleaned.csv' called 'armadale_cleaned_with_menu.csv' and scrapes Google Maps using selenium to update the Menu column of the CSV file.
-If the latter file already exists, then the code will continue to add information for the rows where Menu is empty.
+If the latter file already exists, then the code will continue to add information to that file.

 Requires geckodriver: https://github.com/mozilla/geckodriver/releases

 Requires Firefox: https://www.mozilla.org/en-US/firefox/new/

 # In order for the code to work: